ibm-cloud-docs/Cloudant/api/authorization.md

-One way of answering that question might be to have a complete list of all the possible tasks that you are allowed to do, for each aspect of a {{site.data.keyword.cloudant_short_notm}} system such as a database or a document.
+One way of answering that question might be to have a complete list of all the possible tasks that you are allowed to do, for each aspect of an {{site.data.keyword.cloudant_short_notm}} system such as a database or a document.
 Although simple,
 this approach would require many lengthy lists.
 Keeping those lists correct and complete would be impractical.